stackbuilders/blog-code/python/python-video-generation/code/Readme.md

 ## Install ImageMagick

-ImageMagick is required to run `python_video.py` for creating `Moviepy` [`TextClip`s](https://moviepy-tburrows13.readthedocs.io/en/improve-docs/ref/VideoClip/TextClip.html#textclip).
+ImageMagick is required to run `python_video.py` for creating `Moviepy` [TextClips][txtclip].

-You can download the source binaries [here](https://imagemagick.org/script/download.php) and follow your development environment section to install from source.
+You can download the source binaries in the [download page][imagemagick-download] and follow your development environment section to install from source.
 Otherwise, you can use a system package manager for the desired OS as follows.

 To verify ImageMagick installation you can run the following command that will create a gif file.
 ```bash